SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>Strings<h3>

 In many languages, especially those that do not have a char type, string literals can be indicated either with single or double quotes.
 In languages that have a char type, the char type is generally indicated with single quotes, and the string type with double quotes.
+Examples: C#, Java, Rust
-Some langauges differentiate between string literals with single and double quotes, some languages (lua, liquid) do not.
+Some langauges that don't have a char type differentiate between string literals with single and double quotes, some languages (lua, liquid, python, JS) do not.
 In many languages, single-quoted string literals act as raw string literals.
 In languages that have single-quoted string literals, interpolation is generally also not allowd in them.
 JS has a specific, especially featureful type of sting called a template literal, which are delimited by backticks (`foo`)